 Why are there so many multiple offers on homes?

 Over the past few years, we have seen the number of homes for sale dwindling.
 The demand for homes remained the same, or even rose as our city is growing by leaps and bounds.
-Once inventory was very low, sellers started not wanting to sell their homes anymore due to fear that they will not be able to find a home or afford a home to purchase if they stayed in the city.
-This accelerated the dwindling numbers of homes for sale.
+As soon as inventory was very low, potential sellers were less willing to sell their homes because they worried they would not be able to find an affordable home to purchase if they stayed in the city.
+This accelerated the dwindling inventory of homes for sale.